Fun Facts You Should Know About Chicago

 Why People Love Chicago

 It’s easy to see the many benefits of living in Chicago, whether you’re drawn in by the diversity of its neighborhoods, its midwestern friendliness, or the abundance of well-paying jobs.
-The weather will take some getting used to, and you’ll need to make sure you do your research when it comes to crime rates, but we’re convinced that the pros outweigh the cons when it comes to making the big move to Chicago.
+The weather will take some getting used to, and you’ll need to make sure you do your research when it comes to crime rates, but when considering the pros and cons of living in Chicago, we’re convinced that the perks outweigh the drawbacks when it comes to making the big move to Chicago.

 FAQs About Living in Chicago